natocool2/Easynet-Pro-KB/project-plan.md

 11. Completion of all Events and Networking documents (5 of 5)
 12. Completion of all Marketplace and Market documents (5 of 5)
 13. Completion of all Education and Training documents (4 of 4)
-14. Significant progress on Market Sectors documents (6 of 12)
+14. Significant progress on Market Sectors documents (8 of 12)

 The quality of the documents has been maintained at a high level, with detailed research, practical guidance, and clear integration with the broader Easynet Pro Ecosystem.
 The consistency in document structure continues to ensure excellent readability for both human users and AI systems.

-With 59 of 69 documents now completed (85.5%), the project remains firmly ahead of schedule and on track to meet its 16-week completion target.
+With 61 of 69 documents now completed (88.4%), the project remains firmly ahead of schedule and on track to meet its 16-week completion target.
 The focus continues on the Market Sectors section, with significant progress made.

-The Market Sectors section has been expanded with six comprehensive documents covering Agriculture and Food, Real Estate, Hospitality, Travel and Tourism, Management and Administration, and Finance.
+The Market Sectors section has been expanded with eight comprehensive documents covering Agriculture and Food, Real Estate, Hospitality, Travel and Tourism, Management and Administration, Finance, Training, and Events.
 These documents provide in-depth analysis of each sector, including industry-specific best practices, case studies of successful organizations, implementation guidelines tailored to sector characteristics, and specialized resources.

 ## Methodology Refinement